gdtroszak/website/content/software/articles.md

 # software articles

-Articles and videos on softare that I like.
+Articles and videos on software that I like.

 - [Boundaries](https://www.destroyallsoftware.com/talks/boundaries)